-Plan of Action Moving Forward.
+Plan of Action for Moving Forward:

-Program faculty have examined the evidence and results of data analysis from AY 2018-2019 and will take steps to continue to improve student learning:
+Program faculty examined the evidence and results of data analysis from AC 2020-2021 and will take steps to continue to improve student learning in AC 2021-2022:

-- Candidates will submit written reflections in each course, tying their artifacts to NAEYC and content standards, in order to prepare for the Portfolio Defense in EDUC 5850 and meet SLO 1. - More videos and other resources will be added to ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to provide learner support in addressing Diversity and Differentiation and help them meet SLO 2. - Videos and resources relating to Professionalism will be added to Early Childhood courses to facilitate candidates' professional dispositions and enhance their ability to meet SLO 3. - Faculty will add videos, resources, and professional development sessions relating to Differentiation in Early Childhood Courses to provide learner support and help them meet SLO 4. - Faculty will increase focus on research writing and on APA format in courses taken prior to EDUC 5850 Action Research for School Improvement, and sample papers and additional online resources will be shared with candidates to support student learning and to help them achieve SLO 5. - The service-learning component will become a stronger focus in ECED courses. - Candidates will be invited to publish peer-reviewed articles with the major professor to build candidates' content, pedagogical, and leadership skills. - Candidates will be invited to present at professional conferences with the major professor to build their content, pedagogical, and leadership skills.
+- Candidates will relate assignments to the new Early Learning and Development Standards to prepare for the Portfolio Defense in EDUC 5850 and meet SLO 1. - More videos and other resources will be added to ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to provide learner support in Engaging in informed advocacy for young children and the early childhood profession and Knowing about assessment partnerships with families and with professional colleagues to build effective learning environments and help them meet SLO 2. - Videos and resources relating to attendance, punctuality, and time management will be added to Early Childhood courses to facilitate candidates' professional dispositions and enhance their ability to meet SLO 3.

+- Faculty will add videos and resources relating to Differentiation in Early Childhood Courses to provide learner support and help them meet SLO 4. - Faculty will add a Professional Development component to EDUC 5850, requiring candidates to share their findings with their schools and get feedback to help them achieve SLO 5. - The service-learning component will become a stronger focus in ECED courses. - Candidates will be invited to publish peer-reviewed articles with the major professor to build candidates' content, pedagogical, and leadership skills. - Candidates will be invited to present at professional conferences with the major professor to build their content, pedagogical, and leadership skills.